-- a) They exhibit very steep "roll-off", meaning that the transition from pass-band to stop-band is very rapid. - b) They exhibit ripple in the pass-band, meaning that the value of T will vary slightly within the passband. - c) They exhibit ripple in the stop-band, meaning that the value of T will vary slightly within the stop-band.
+- a) Exhibit very steep "roll-off", i.e., the transition from pass-band to stop-band is very rapid. - b) Exhibit ripple in the pass-band, i.e., the value of T will vary slightly within the pass-band. - c) Exhibit ripple in the stop-band, meaning that the value of T will vary slightly within the stop-band.